surgi1/adventofcode/2021/README.md

 # Advent of Code 2021

 Puzzles of 2021 were considerably more difficult than 2020's ones.
-Lots of hard or innovative tasks, mainly in its second half.
+Lots of hard and/or innovative tasks, mainly in its second half.
 Sometimes even a specialised knowledge (such as 3d transformations) was a pre-requisite to solving them.
 Overall a great and challenging set of puzzles.

 [https://adventofcode.com/2021](https://adventofcode.com/2021)